d0nkeyBOB/Push-PhoneGap/README.md

 **Note:** Mac OS X with Xcode installed is required to run the application on the iOS platform.
 Please visit https://developer.apple.com/.

-**Note:** The Anrodid SDK is required to be installed to run the application on the Android platform.
+**Note:** The Android SDK is required to be installed to run the application on the Android platform.
 Please see http://developer.android.com/index.html.

 ##Run